skrambelled/madlib/README.md

 # madlibs

-can take a fileeeee template as input for a madlib, then prompts the user to write their madlib inputs then it will print AND write the output to a file
+can take a file template as input for a madlib, then prompts the user to write their madlib inputs then it will print AND write the output to a file